outdreamer/build-a-cure-1/docs/workflow/problem_solving_matching.md

 #### IV.
 Solve problem with solution function generation & selection (with intent-matching)

-    - this method is for selecting the best metadata of a solution object:
+    - this method is for selecting the most informative metadata of a solution object:
       - which interface to start with (intent, structure, need, variance, imbalances, symmetries)
       - which variables are likeliest to be causative
       - which solution patterns to use as a base